Pat992/dart_azure_cosmosdb/README.md

 A collection is a container of JSON documents and associated JavaScript application logic, i.e. stored procedures, triggers and user-defined functions.

 #### 3.3.1 List Collections
+Performing a GET on the collections resource of a particular database, i.e. the colls URI path, returns a list of the collections in the database.

 The collection-list operation returns a `Future<CollectionList>` with a list of  `Collection` or an error object.
 See [3.3.5 The Collection model](#335-the-collection-model) for information on the returned model and its variables.
 ```dart